pantheon-systems/decoupled-kit-js/.changeset/three-meals-carry.md

 ---
-"create-pantheon-decoupled-kit": minor
+'create-pantheon-decoupled-kit': minor
 ---

-Umami Generator Template
+Added Drupal Umami demo examples as a generator